Dragutin Ristić

 Dragutin Ristić (born 5 August 1964) is a Croatian former footballer who played as a striker, currently coach of NK Medulin 1921.

 Career

 Player

 He spent most of his career playing for lower division clubs in Italy, and also played in Scotland, Portugal and Iceland.
+He was the first Croatian footballer to play in the Scottish Premier League.

 Coach

 On 30 October 2012 he was named new coach of Kras in Serie D.